 Continuing the Science and Growth!

-Currently, highlights of the 2019 program include the CIHR Plenary Lecture on Indigenous Health by Professor Gina Muckle (Laval University), the Molly Towell Plenary Lecture on ART and Clinical Outcomes given by Dr. Cliff Lebrach (Create Fertility) and the Kids Brain Health Network and Canadian Neonatal Brain Platform Neuroscience Plenary Lecture to be given by Dr. Terrie Inder (Brigham and Women's Hospital).
-More speakers are being confirmed and the program is being updated frequently, so please check back regularly and view the program section.
+Currently, highlights of the 2019 program include the CIHR Plenary Lecture on Indigenous Health by Professor Gina Muckle (Laval University), the Molly Towell Plenary Lecture on ART and Clinical Outcomes given by Dr. Cliff Librach (CReATe Fertility Centre) and the Kids Brain Health Network and Canadian Neonatal Brain Platform Neuroscience Plenary Lecture to be given by Dr. Terrie Inder (Brigham and Women's Hospital).
+Additionally, our after-dinner speaker following the Gala banquet on February 14th will be Professor Joe Schwarcz, Director of McGill Office for Science and Society.
+This current lineup promises to be truly thought provoking and extremely rewarding for all attendees.
+More speakers are being confirmed regularly and the program is being updated frequently, so please check back regularly and view the program.

 Of note, very few countries hold such national meetings around excellence in perinatal research.
 Our meeting takes pride in supporting trainees’ attendance and covers their stay (room and board) at the conference.
 The support of industry, academic departments and research centres is therefore critical for these young scientists and we acknowledge their generous support.
 For more details please visit our Sponsor tab.
 Additionally new for 2019, the CNPRM 2019 Organizing Committee (OC) is pleased to announce a formalized Memorandum of Understanding was established between CNPRM 2019 and MICYRN.
 This MoU expands MICYRN’s direct support of CNPRM operations and strengthens CNPRMs administrative and organization structure increasing our capacity to ensure an international class meeting.
 We sincerely hope you can join us in 2019 and please do not hesitate to contact us for further information.